 It is important to raise the bow of the boat enough to allow for proper drainage of water from the deck and bilge area.
-Make sure all the drainage fittings are clear and free of debris.
+Make sure all the drainage fittings are clear and free of debris and plugs are removed.
 Store the engine in an upright position to promote adequate drainage of water.